 Tuscan harvest watch 2014

 Welcome to the first Tuscan-wide online diary which gives a day by day account of the grape harvest in Tuscany.
-After the success of the first four seasons of Tuscan Harvest Watch, the reports on 2015 appear here.
+After the success of the first four seasons of Tuscan Harvest Watch, the reports on the Tuscan Grape Harvest 2014 will appear here.

 Many thanks to the wineries that have agreed to let us know how the harvest is proceeding and the unique chance to compare the progress of the harvest across the key Tuscan wine areas.
 The wineries have been chosen to give a broad view of the season in key areas of Tuscany, reflecting different terroirs and climatic conditions.
 From north to south the featured areas are Chianti Rufina, Chianti Classico, Bolgheri, Val d’Orcia, Montalcino, Montepulciano and the upper and lower Maremma.